silverton-io/buz-docs/docs/introduction/what-is-buz.md

     - Less infrastructure = `more`.
 More time, more progress, more fun.

 - **You want cost efficiencies and burstable scale.**
-    - Buz is fast, efficient, static binary.
+    - Buz is a fast and efficient static binary.
     - Buz is easily deployed using GCP [Cloud Run](https://cloud.google.com/run) or [Knative](https://knative.dev/docs/).
 Which means it can effectively scale from `0` to `∞`.
 Perhaps beyond?
     - Want 2M records free every month?
 Deploy Buz on your own, in minutes, with [Cloud Run](https://cloud.google.com/free/docs/gcp-free-tier/#cloud-run) or AWS.